martinpercu/vue-for-start/README.md

 - We use the "computed:" here we declare funtions with the same name as the variable will represent.
 In this case is fullName() that is invoce que html with {{ fullName }}.
 SAME NAME  """Function <==> Variable"""
 - Another example with "today".

+## Watchers
+- Clean all the index.html.
+I will left an index-old-06.
+- We use the "watch:" here que declare function "with the same name as variables" to watch if they change it.
+- Important... the whatchers should make just 1 thing.